vishalcloudyuga/dcos-docs/1.7/usage/tutorials/docker-app.md

     This file specifies a simple Marathon application called “nginx” that runs one instance of itself on a public node.

-3. Add the nginx Docker container to Marathon by using the DC/OS command:
+3. Add the NGINX Docker container to Marathon by using the DC/OS command:

     ```bash
     $ dcos marathon app add nginx.json